 At a quick 20-minute drive up the mountains from Steamboat Springs, Strawberry Park Hot Springs will give you a unique hot springs experience that you’ll probably never forget.
 While Colorado has a lot of hot springs to choose from, Strawberry Park is special being nestled in the forest surrounded by trees.

-When you’re finished taking in the natural wonders of Strawberry Park, check out Butcherknife Brewing Company.
-Locals and tourists alike love Butcherknife’s beers, which are served up in cans that feature surreal and sometimes cryptic artwork.
+When you’re finished taking in the natural wonders of Strawberry Park, check out Storm Peak Brewing Company.
+Locals and tourists alike love Stormpeak’s beers, which are served in two locations, one west of downtown and the other by the resort village.
 Additionally, the town has its own Restaurant Week, which offers special deals at the best restaurants in Steamboat.

 If you’re looking for a once-in-a-lifetime experience and don’t mind getting out in the cold, consider giving dogsledding a try.
 Grizzle-T is a company that gives people genuine dogsledding experiences and will teach you to “Mush your own team” of Alaskan Huskies.